corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 Preferred transport will be overridable via custom property. *HTTP(s)* transport will be used by default.

-`cds-lib` is CorDapp agnostic and can be used to resolve regular artifacts.
+`cds-lib` is CorDapp agnostic and can be used to pull down any type of artifacts from any Maven2 compatible repository.

 ##### cds-cordapp

 `cds-cordapp` will provide the following functionality on top of the `cds-lib`:

 * Scheduled state for BN Members to periodically sync down their local CorDapp repositories with the BNO repository.
 * Flows for BNO to notify BN members about new CorDapp version availability.
-BN members will be able to setup custom integrations hooks via API extensions points, such as to send an email, download a CorDapp and etc.
+BN members will be able to setup custom integration hooks via API extensions points, such as to send an email, download a CorDapp and etc.
 * Flows for BNO to notify BN members about CorDapp version revocations.
 If a version of CorDapp was revoked, BN members are expected to manually update their nodes with the latest not-revoked version ASAP.
 * Flows for BNO to collect reports from BN members about CorDapp versions installed on their nodes.
-Only versions of CorDapps related to this Business Network should be reported.
-CDS will rely on the information provided in CorDapp `MANIFEST` file.
+Only versions of CorDapps related to *this* Business Network should be reported.
+CDS will rely on the information provided in CorDapp `MANIFEST` file. `cds-cordapp` will be relying on manually scanning CorDapp `MANIFEST` files until a better API is available.
 * Flows for BN members to manually request a list of revoked CorDapp versions from BNO.
-* Flows to optionally notify member in the case if not latest / revoked version of CorDapp is installed on their node.
+* Flows to optionally notify members in the case if not latest or revoked version of CorDapp is installed on their node.

-Under the hood, the CorDapp will be calling `cds-lib` for all Maven-related interactions.
+Under the hood, `cd-cordapp` will be calling `cds-lib` for all Maven-related interactions.

-`cds-cordapp` will be relying on manually scanning CorDapp MANIFEST files until a better API is available.

 Full Maven coordinates will be used for all CorDapp related notifications, i.e. new version availability or revocation.